gatherworkshops/arduino/_courses/taster/welcome.md

       Plug your Arduino into your computer and link up the breadboard.

-      The green "ON" light should be on.
+      The board's green "ON" light should be on.
       {:.checkpoint}